-However, in circumstances where parents are unable to reach agreement about their children’s live with and spend time with arrangements, there are three avenues available:
+However, in circumstances where parents are unable to reach an agreement about their children’s lives with and spend time with arrangements, there are three avenues available:

 - Negotiation, with or without a lawyer,